-According to him, the newly developed computer could aid the global village, as they could "enhance retrieval, obsolesce mass library organization," and offer "speedily tailored data."
+According to the Canadian philosopher, the newly developed computer could aid the global village, as they could "enhance retrieval, obsolesce mass library organization" and offer "speedily tailored data."

 In the mid-20th century, the scientific community and laypeople alike were buzzing with predictions of the future.
 Flying cars, neighborhoods on the moon, and lifespans reaching 150 years were all things that people believed would come about in the next few decades.